TUD-INF-IAI-MCI/BrailleIO/README.md

 #### Renderer

 The renderers are connected to different kinds of content objects for view ranges.
-In this part the view standard renderers are defined and described.
+In this part, the view standard renderers are defined and described.

 In the BrailleIOMediator the renderers are called in the following order to build a combined tactile view of the content: